goliatl/hy-r-intro/7_Statistics/1_Statistics.md

   ![](Images/random_normal.png?raw=true)

-- The assumption of normality can apply to either the observations themselves or to _residuals_ (i.e. differences between your observations and a set of predicted values).
+- The assumption of normality can apply to either the observations or to _residuals_ (i.e. differences between your observations and a set of predicted values).
 We will talk more about residuals soon!

 - Parametric methods assume a _homogeneity of variance_ between groups.
 For example, we might want to compare the `hindfoot_length` of males and females in the `surveys_complete` data set.
 A parametric test would assume the values in the two groups to have equal variances.